 You can access the user status panel by selecting your user image in the top left corner of your screen.
 From there, select ‘status’ or click on ‘settings’ -> user status.This should bring you to the panel below.

-Online status functionality is currently only available for users under the TEAMS plan.
+Online status functionality is currently only available for users under the Unlimited plan.

 How to manage online status for your whole team

-You can enable the online status of your whole team from the TEAMS panel.
+You can enable the online status of your whole team from the Unlimited panel.
 Access this panel by going to domain admin -> members.

 You can toggle the online status “on” by clicking on the button in the top right corner of your screen.